wadmp/wadmp.github.io/src/gen3/docs/device-management/device-configuration/README.md

 - You can do this for:

-  - Firmware and Apps,
+  - Firmware and Apps
-  - Settings,
+  - Settings
-  - Scripts,
+  - Scripts
-  - Users,
+  - Users

     as seen on the respective tabs.